Dutch East India Company: Reorientation

 Nevertheless, in the eyes of investors the VOC did not do too badly.
 The share price hovered consistently around the 400 mark from the mid-1680s (excepting a hiccup around the Glorious Revolution in 1688), and they reached an all-time high of around 642 in the 1720s.
-VOC shares then yielded a return of 3.5 percent, only slightly less than the yield on Dutch government bonds.
+VOC shares then yielded a return of 3.5%, only slightly less than the yield on Dutch government bonds.